Created: June 5, 2015

 Sails/rigs can be taken from the level 3 gear reserves, stored in the windsurfing container (“the cage”).
 The pre-rigged sails that are hanging on the rack outdoors should not be taken without permission.
 These pre-rigged sails are meant for use at Jericho.

-As we currently (as of 2019) have a large number of harnesses for Jericho use it is permissible to take a harness for offsite use as long as there are plenty of harnesses left at Jericho for local use.
+It is permissible to take a harness for offsite use as long as there are plenty of harnesses left at Jericho for local use.
 However, if you are at this stage in your windsurfing progression, we strongly advise you to purchase your own harness for personal use.

 If your gear is wanted by another member, you should return the gear so they can take it.
 It is up to you, as an offsite passholder, to coordinate the return of your gear with club members who have the same privileges as you.
 Consideration and coordination is part of our general club rules.